Skip to main content

 Read More

 I’m a student from another community college with a Joint Agreement with ECC.
 I’ve been charged the out of district tuition rate.
 How do I get that changed?
-663 views

-tuition payment joint agreement
+joint agreement payment tuition

 Whenever you provide a Joint Agreement to ECC, the Joint Agreement will have an expiration date.
 You are charged the out of district rate until you bring a renewed Joint Agreement.
 To adjust the tuition, obtain a new Joint Agreement Letter from the other college and bring it to the Registration office B105 where you must also fill out the joint agreement cover letter waiver.